How do you heal emotional wounds?

 Suppose our lives lasted just 2 days.

-If you spend 1 day as a negative experience,
+If you spend 1 day having a negative experience,

 then isn't it then true that